 - Gain tools for overcoming the mental blocks keeping you from achieving the next level of success

 - Learn how to lead with authenticity by defining your purpose and strengthening your leadership brand

-This course is available as group training for your organization; it can be delivered as virtual sessions, on-site at your company, or at our state-of-the-art training facility.
-Learn more
+This course is currently only available as group training for your organization; it can be delivered as virtual sessions, on-site at your company, or at our state-of-the-art training facility.

 “This made my day and gave me a renewed sense of my place in the workforce.
 It also confirmed that I don’t need to water down my femininity to make it!”

 – Jennifer Gebhart, Director, Software Development, Global Payments, Inc.

 “I strongly recommend this course for women at ALL stages of professional development.
 Leadership Louisville’s expert facilitators provided an excellent experience.”

 “The session was informational, engaging and practical.
 I really enjoyed it.
 It was also so nice to focus on our specific needs as women in leadership.”

 – Laura Proctor, SVP, Director of Talen, Doe Anderson